Affirm Holdings: Products

-Affirm offers products for both merchants and shoppers.
-Among these products is Adaptive Checkout which offers personalized payment options to online shoppers based on user profiles and shopping cart contents.
+Affirm's products are designed for merchants, shoppers, and banks.

+Among the products offered to merchants is Adaptive Checkout which offers personalized payment options to online shoppers based on user profiles and shopping cart contents.
 Using real-time algorithms, it presents pre-approved payment plans with bi-weekly or monthly installments for the shoppers to compare and choose one from.
 The company also offers an AI-powered promotion platform for merchants, called AdaptAI, that allows retailers to offer rewards to shoppers.
 Those rewards can include exclusive APR rates, special repayment terms or immediate cash savings, according to Affirm.
+Affirm also offers BoostAI to merchants, which runs automated A/B tests and deploys merchant-funded incentives.
+According to the company, BoostAI allows merchants to allocate incremental capital to shape financing offers while Affirm determines how best to deploy the capital.

 Affirm provides multiple interest-free products to online shoppers.
 These include Split Pay which offers a bi-weekly Pay in 4 option, a Pay in 2 which allows to split the cost of a purchase into two payments, and a Pay in 30 which allows to pay in full within 30 days of a purchase.
 The company also provides an Affirm Card to consumers.
 This card is for use in both physical stores and online, like a regular debit card.
 It allows consumers to convert debit transactions ranging from $100 to $1,000 into installment payments within 24 hours through an app.
 The card is connected to the user's bank account, providing an alternative payment method.
 Additionally, Affirm offers a savings account, called the Affirm Money Account, to consumers.
 This account pays 3.85% annual interest and has no minimum balance or fee requirements.
 The account is FDIC insured up to $250,000 per depositor in the event of a bank failure, and is held by Cross River Bank.

+Affirm Edge is a product for banks that allows them to embed Affirm's buy now, pay later and installment loans directly into their banking apps.